-This is also a good time to make sure that your destination drive has enough space.
-It will need to have more free space than that of your source drive in order to receive all of that new information.
-If it doesn’t, you can use cleanup tools from Windows and third parties, or you can learn more about how to free system space with our guide here.
+Now is also a good time to make sure the destination drive has enough space.
+It requires more free space than your source drive in order to receive all of the new information.
+If it doesn’t, you can use the native cleanup tools in Windows or those provided by third-party developers.

 Step 3: Manage partitions

-Note: Remember that any existing data on the destination drive will be erased as part of the cloning process, so be sure to backup any information on it before proceeding further.
+It should be noted that Reflect 7 will erase any existing data on the destination drive as part of the cloning process, so be sure to back up any information before proceeding further.

-If you are moving to a much larger drive, it’s also a good idea to increase the size of your main partition to best take advantage of it.
-To do so, select the largest partition on your source drive (usually C:) and select Cloned Partition Properties.
-On the subsequent screen, select the box that says Maximum size, then press OK.
+If you are moving to a larger drive, increase the main partition’s size to take advantage of the additional space.
+Just select the largest partition on your source drive (usually C:) and select Cloned Partition Properties.
+On the subsequent screen, select the box that says Maximum size and then click OK.

 Step 4: Start the cloning process

-Once you’ve sorted your partitions and drives and think you’re ready to begin the cloning process, just double check everything one more time– it never hurts.
+Once you’re ready to begin, double-check everything one more time — it never hurts.
 When you’re doubly sure, select Finish and then OK to start the cloning process.
 Depending on the size, speed, and usage of your drives, this process can take quite some time.

 When it’s finished, your new drive should be just as functional as the old one.

-Cloning a hard drive on MacOS is a little easier than Windows because you can use its built-in Disk Utility tool to perform the same kind of drive clone function.
-There are plenty of third-party alternatives you can use, like the popular Carbon Copy Cloner, but Disk Utility does the job just fine.
-You don’t need to have the latest version of MacOS Mojave, but it’s never a bad idea to keep your Mac up to date.
+Cloning a hard drive on MacOS is a little easier than Windows because you can use its built-in Disk Utility tool to perform the same function.
+There are plenty of third-party alternatives, however, like the popular Carbon Copy Cloner, but Disk Utility does the job just fine.
+You don’t need the latest version of MacOS Mojave, but it’s never a bad idea to keep your Mac current.

 Step 1: Boot to a different volume

-The only downside to Disk Utility compared to some third-party tools, is that it unmounts drives to speed up the copy process.
-That means you can’t perform a drive clone from the same volume as you’re booted to.
-You’ll either need to boot from another drive or volume with a functioning MacOS install, or alternatively, use the Recovery HD volume.
+The only downside to Disk Utility compared to some third-party tools is that it unmounts all drives to speed up the copy process.
+That means you can’t perform a drive clone from the currently booted volume.
+You’ll either need to boot from another drive or volume with a functioning MacOS installation or use the Recovery HD volume.

-You can access the Recovery HD volume by restarting your Mac while holding down the CMD + R keys.
+You can access the Recovery HD volume by restarting your Mac while holding down the CMD + R keys simultaneously.

 Step 2: Ready your drives